malectro/blog/content/blog/sf.md

 But the experience of crossing the city is the same.
 It is made small – small enough to hold.
 Each piece is suspended together, and it is easy to feel a sense of ownership.
 More than most American cities, its character seems to come just as much from its geography as its people – a geography that over the past decade is mostly unchanged.

-—
+---

-Recently, at the top of Buena Vista park today I met a neighbor who often holds court with his guitar and cheery wit.
+Recently, at the top of Buena Vista park I met a neighbor who often holds court with his guitar and cheery wit.
 My dog walked up to him and was given a treat.
 We stayed 10 feet from one another.

 He asked me what I thought of big tech going remote.
 There are no Google busses anymore, and companies have announced their intentions to keep it that way.
 From now on, most people making software won’t have to go to an office.